Understand potential emergency situations that may arise on campus and how to prepare for and address them by following the links in the index below:

 When you hear an alarm, evacuate the building immediately.
 Follow instructions from the Emergency Management Leadership Team.
 Do NOT use the elevator.

-For individuals who are unable to use the stairs, immediately contact the security guard for the building you are in or call 911, then notify the security guard in the building where you are located.
+For individuals who are unable to use the stairs, please call 911, then notify the security guard in the building where you are located to report your location (click here for security personnel contact info).

 Fire Extinguishers: There are extinguishers located on every floor.
 You can find the exact location of an extinguisher on the evacuation plan affixed to the back of each classroom door.